20% off shutters and faux wood venetian blinds – act fast as offer ends soon! Quote SHUTTERS20 or VENETIAN20

 Arch windows are a highly distinctive architectural feature that can add character and charm to a home.
 A particular benefit of arch windows is the way they can transform any room by increasing the quantity of natural light.
 However, this can also be something of a downside – after all, more light can mean more heat and more glare!
 There is an easy solution to this issue that can help preserve the benefits of a lovely arch window without any of the issues: arch window blinds.
 Read this post to find out everything you need to know about choosing blinds for your arch windows.
 We’ll give you a range of expert tips, as well as a little inspiration to get you going.

-Arch windows are a distinctive and elegant architectural feature.
+Arch windows, occasionally referred to as an elliptical windows or curved windows, are a distinctive and elegant architectural feature.
 As the name suggests, they are distinguished by the curve at the top of the window, forming an arch.
 Their use dates far back in history.
 For instance, they were a key feature of the Palladian architecture of Renaissance Italy.
 They can be found in many iconic buildings and homes, whether traditional or modern.
 They add a charm that is only possible thanks to the additional height.
 There are several types of arch windows, such as half and quarter circles, half-moon, and extended or elongated arch, among others.

 Arch windows look great in any room, including the bedroom, living room, and kitchen.
 They can also be a great, subtle detail above doors.
 When it comes to finding blinds for your arch windows, the exact location of the window is key.
 The needs of each room will dictate the best type of blinds to use.